XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

 We use the `main_fullbatch.py` script for this, as it contains the generation helper.

-*For larger data sets use generate_and_save_zeros.md*
+*For larger data sets use generate_and_save_zeros in this repo its waaaay faster*

 ```bash
 # Generate the first 10,000 zeros
 python main_fullbatch.py --generate_zeros=10000
 ```
 *Note: Generating 10k zeros can take several minutes.
-Generating 100k+ can take hours.*
+Generating 100k+ can some hours.*

 ### Step 2 (Option A): Run the Full-Batch Model